Bellavista

 Mediterranean lifestyle – right on your doorstep

-The surroundings of Bellavista
+The surroundings of the Bellavista

 The idyllic town of Betlem lies in the northeast of Mallorca and marks the end of the Bay of Alcudia.
 Betlem is the starting point of an extensive nature reserve (Parc Natural de Llevant), and the road ends here, meaning there is no through traffic.
 Above Betlem and directly above Bellavista lies the Serra de Llevant mountain range, with our local mountain, Son Morell (Puig d'en Moreel, the highest peak of the Serra de Llevant), and just a few kilometers away, the legendary Puig de Ferrutx.
 This creates a setting that is second to none: majestic mountain views on one side and a paradisiacal sea view on the other, all without the hustle and bustle of tourists, quite unique in Mallorca.